vikram1794/node-generator/readme.md

 # Node Generator

 Node Genrator is a CLI tool that can generate NodeJS directory structure with express framework.
-Node Genrator generates project structure based on standard service side development, for more details on how to use Node Generator follow the [link](https://github.com/as-ajitsingh/alexa-nodejs-boilerplate/blob/master/README.md).
+Node Genrator generates project structure based on standard service side development, for more details on how to use Node Generator follow the [link](https://github.com/vikram1794/node-generator/blob/master/readme.md).
 Node Genrator also provides functionality to **Add Rotes, Models, Api's, Functions** from CLI itself.
 So no overhead of writing basic code everytime you add a new functionality to your project.

 ## Installation

  To use Node Genrator you must have [**nodejs**](https://nodejs.org/) and [**npm**](https://nodejs.org/) preinstalled in your system.
 To install Node Genrator globally use

-   `npm install -g node-generator`
+   `npm install -g noger`

 This will install Node Genrator globally so that it can be used from anywhere in the system.